xJuggl3r/Terraform-AWS-IAM-automation/README.md

 ## CSV2MAP

-### A little IaaC to migrate on-prem users to AWS using Terraform
+### A small IaaC to migrate on-prem users to AWS using Terraform
 ***
 <br/>